paradigma-cl/unbreakableID/README.md

 ##### 2.2.6.1 Stacks Architecture is Based on the Identity

 When an identity is created, its creation is recorded in the Stacks blockchain.
-Identities make up the primary data stored into the Stacks blockchain.
+Identities make up the primary data stored in the Stacks blockchain.
 These identities correspond to routing data in the OSI stack [29].
 The routing data is stored in the Atlas Peer Network [30], the second layer.

 ###### Primary Data Stored into the Stacks Blockchain
-The Namespaces and Domain Names and user ownership is registered and stored using the BNS Smartcontract in the Stacks Blockchain.
-This registration considers a reference hash of the contents of the text file that describe the services associated to them.
+The Namespaces Domain Names and user ownership are registered and stored using the BNS Smartcontract in the Stacks Blockchain.
+This registration considers a reference hash of the contents of the text file that describes the services associated with them.
 This reference hash serves to verify if the contents have been modified.

 ###### Secondary Data Stored in the Atlas Peer Network
-The routing data describing the services associated to ownership of the Namespace and Domain Name is stored as a text file in the Atlas Peer Network.
-Similar functionality and file format used in the DNS Zone File management.
+The routing data describing the services associated with ownership of the Namespace and Domain Name is stored as a text file in the Atlas Peer Network.
+Similar functionality and file format are used in the DNS Zone File management.

-Every core node that joins the Stacks Network is able to obtain an entire copy of this routing data.
-Stacks uses the routing data to associate identities (domain names, user names, or application names) with a particular storage location in the final layer, the Gaia Storage System.
+Every core node that joins the Stacks Network can obtain an entire copy of this routing data.
+Stacks use the routing data to associate identities (domain names, user names, or application names) with a particular storage location in the final layer, the Gaia Storage System.

-###### Terciary Data Stored in the Gaia Storage System
+###### Tertiary Data Stored in the Gaia Storage System
 A Gaia Storage System consists of a hub service and storage resource on a cloud software provider.
 The storage provider can be any commercial provider such as Azure, DigitalOcean, Amazon EC2, and so forth.
 Typically the compute resource and the storage resource reside same cloud vendor, though this is not a requirement.
-Gaia currently has driver support for S3, Azure Blob Storage, Google Cloud Platform, but the driver model allows for other backend support as well.
+Gaia currently has driver support for S3, Azure Blob Storage, and Google Cloud Platform, but the driver model allows for other backend support as well.

 Gaia stores data as a simple key-value store.
 When an identity is created, a corresponding data store is associated with that identity on Gaia.
 When a user logs into a dApp, the authentication process gives the application the URL of a Gaia hub, which then writes to storage on behalf of that user.

 The Stacks blockchain stores only identity data.
 Data created by the actions of an identity is stored in a Gaia Storage System.
 Each user has profile data.
 When a user interacts with a decentralized dApp that application stores application data on behalf of the user.
 Because Gaia stores user and application data off the blockchain, a Stacks DApp is typically more performant than DApps created on other blockchains.

 #### a) How GAIA works
-When the user logs using its BNS name in to an application, the authentication process gives the application the URL of a Gaia hub, which performs writes on behalf of that user.
+When the user logs using its BNS name into an application, the authentication process gives the application the URL of a Gaia hub, which performs writes on behalf of that user.
 The Gaia hub authenticates writes to a location by requiring a valid authentication token, generated by a private key authorized to write at that location.

-Gaia's approach to decentralization focuses on user-control of data and storage.
+Gaia's approach to decentralization focuses on user control of data and storage.
 If a user can choose which Gaia hub and which backend provider to store data with, then that is all the decentralization required to enable user-controlled applications.

 #### b) Alternative storage system

-The Apps objectives could suggest to use alternative solution to store data associated to a BNS name.
-The option of using distributed file system like IPFS, or Arweave, or messaging services like Mastodon, or Matrix, among other type storage services, will be an area of intensive growth in the next years as the decentralization process turns mainstream.
+The App's objectives could suggest using an alternative solution to store data associated with a BNS name.
+The option of using a distributed file system like IPFS, or Arweave, or messaging services like Mastodon, or Matrix, among other types of storage services, will be an area of intensive growth in the next years as the decentralization process turns mainstream.

-#### c) Essentially, these technologies will try bring to market the capacities of the design of Distributed Databases.
+#### c) Essentially, these technologies will try to bring to market the capacities of the design of Distributed Databases.

-A proposal of extending Stacks component was proposed by @Paradigma-cl in this study [31] .
+A proposal of extending the Stacks component was proposed by @Paradigma-cl in this study [31].

 ##### 2.2.6.2 Example of a Name Registration in the Stacks Architecture